HADIRIDA4/Heart_Disease_Data_Analysis_and_Predictor/README.md

 <br><br>

-Heart Disease Analytics is built using the following technologies:
+<B>Heart Disease Analytics is built using the following technologies:<B>

 ## Frontend

-Interactive PowerBI Dashboard:
+<B>Interactive PowerBI Dashboard:
 A central dashboard where viewers can view:

 1. Epidemiological Indicators: Graphs, charts and visualizations displaying key Health metrics over time.
-2. Cohort Studies Analysis:Cohort Studies Analysis: Conduct comprehensive analysis of cohort studies to investigate trends, risk factors, and outcomes in a defined group over time, providing valuable insights into the factors influencing specific health or research outcomes.
+2. Cohort Studies Analysis: Conduct comprehensive analysis of cohort studies to investigate trends , risk factors, and outcomes in a defined group over time, providing valuable insights into the factors influencing specific health or research outcomes.
 3. Predictive Analysis: A visualization of the ML model's performance about occurence of disease compared to actual data.
-4. Interactive filters: options to filter data by date, region,type of disease,sex, or specific economic indicatiors for customized views.
+4. Interactive filters:Options to filter data by date, region,type of disease,sex, or specific economic indicatiors for customized views.<B>

 <br>

 ## Backend

 1. Automation.
-2. ETL Pipeline: using python and pandas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
+2. ETL Pipeline: using <B>P<B>ython and <B>P<B>andas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
 3. Database: Schema Design - Data Integrity - Backup & Recovery.
 4. Machine Learning & Predictive Analysis: Model Training - Evaluation and Prediction.